 Rumor: I can take pictures or record a video in a voting room.

-Fact: No. Under State law, voters can't take pictures or record a video in a voting room.
+FACT: Under State law, voters can't take pictures or record a video in a voting room.
 Voters are not allowed to use electronic devices - including phones or tablets - in a voting room unless the device is being used at check-in to display ID or proof of residency.

 Rumor: I already voted but changed my mind.
 I can vote again.

 FACT: Election officials only count one ballot for each voter.
 The ballot that counts is usually the first one you vote.
 If you attempt to vote more than once in the same election, you will have to vote a provisional ballot.
-This ballot will not be counted because you have already voted and you will be referred to an law enforcement agency for further investigation and possible prosecution.
+This ballot will not be counted because you have already voted and you will be referred to a law enforcement agency for further investigation and possible prosecution.

 Rumor: When I vote, I get a receipt or confirmation of my vote.